Skip to main content

 • Code quality: Readability, maintainability, adherence to best practices

-All findings are consolidated into a single dashboard comment on the PR/MR. When new commits are pushed, Gitar updates the existing comment rather than creating new ones.
-Resolved findings are tracked so you can see progress at a glance.
+Findings are posted as inline review comments on the exact lines they apply to.
+A consolidated summary appears in the Gitar dashboard comment on the PR/MR, showing the overall verdict and findings breakdown.
+When new commits are pushed, Gitar updates the existing dashboard comment rather than creating new ones, and resolves inline threads for findings that have been addressed.
 Custom review instructions placed in .gitar/review/*.md let you tailor what Gitar looks for in your specific codebase.
 See Repository Configuration for details.

 CI Failure Fixing